|

 that means.

-- Have less problems finding a vein when I have blood tests
+- Have less problems finding a vein when I have blood tests or

-others tend to be too hard to find.
+be too hard to find.

 |